MojosBeans100/un-petit-jeu-francais/README.md

 ![Difficulty-Pop-Up](assets/images/RM-difficulty-pop-up.JPG)

-The difficulty options are based on
+The difficulty options are based on:
 * the difficulty of the vocabulary - for example, in 'Easy' game play, the user will expect to find a lot of French words which are very similar in English - eg panel/panneau
 * the translation direction - it is easier to see the English word and choose the French answer from a list of French words, therefore in 'Easy' game play this is how the game is set up.
 In 'Medium' and 'Hard' game play, this translation is reversed, noticeably increasing the complexity of the quiz
 * the option to 'skip' a question - in 'Easy' and 'Medium' game play this feature is allowed, so that if the user is struggling to translate the word, they can skip the question.
 This increases the 'skip' tally, not the 'incorrect' tally.
-In 'Hard' game play, this feature is disabled, encouraging the user to give it a go.
+In 'Hard' game play, this feature is disabled, compelling the user to give it a go and risk an incorrect answer.

 ## Game Area Page